demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

      - User.Read - Delegated
 6. Next, create a new instance for the integration.
 7. Enter your redirect URI in the *Redirect URI* parameter field in the instance configuration in XSOAR/XSIAM.
-3. Paste the "Application (client) ID" under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
+3. Paste the "Application (client) ID" in the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
-4. Paste "Directory (tenant) ID" under the Token/Tenant ID parameter field in the instance configuration in XSOAR/XSIAM.
+4. Paste "Directory (tenant) ID" in the Token/Tenant ID parameter field in the instance configuration in XSOAR/XSIAM.
-5. In the application cofiguration go to "Certificates & secrets" and click on "New client secret", click on "Add" and copy the secret **value**.
-Paste it under the Client Secret parameter field in the instance configuration in XSOAR/XSIAM.
+5. In the application cofiguration go to "Certificates & secrets", click "New client secret", then "Add".
+Copy the secret **value**, and paste it under the Client Secret parameter field in the instance configuration in XSOAR/XSIAM.
 6. Click the **Use a self-deployed Azure application** checkbox.
-7. Click on Save and Exit.
+7. Click Save and Exit.
 8. Get the authorization code by following the next steps:

     1. Run the msgraph-user-generate-login-url command in order to generate the url and follow the instructions.